Australian NGO Cooperation Program (ANCP)

 - Have a Recognised Development Expenditure (RDE) of $50,000 minimum, averaged over three years, if applying for base accreditation; or a RDE of $100,000 minimum, averaged over three years, if applying for full accreditation.

-Australian NGOs applying for accreditation for the first time, or ANCP NGOs seeking to upgrade their accreditation status from Base to Full (outside of their re-accreditation timeframe), can submit applications online between 1 July and 30 September 2019.
-DFAT will assess applications in the order they are received.
+Australian NGOs applying for accreditation for the first time, or ANCP NGOs seeking to upgrade their accreditation status from Base to Full (outside of their re-accreditation timeframe), can submit applications online between 1 July to 30 September 2020.
+The new accreditation 2020-application form will be made live on Wednesday, 1 July 2020.
+DFAT will progress applications in the order they are received.

 Application online links